 generic infrastructure and services used to support the development and operation of space system elements

-1 Examples are ground stations and associated networks, orbit computing facilities, test centres, astronaut centre, launch (e.g. Plestek, Baikonour, Guiana Space Centre).
+1 Examples are ground stations and associated networks, orbit computing facilities, test centres, astronaut centre, launch ranges (e.g. Plestek, Baikonour, Guiana Space Centre).

 2 Items can be part of other segments during their development and later become part of the support segment when used (e.g. a tracking network).